wu-thomas/saeforhealth-WHO/README.md

 4. Open the RShiny app in your web browser by navigating to ‘<http://localhost:3838/>’.

-5. When done, return to the command line and stop the running container with control + C.
+5. When done, close the webpage and:

+    - From sidebar, open ‘Containers’.
+    - Look for rows with ‘Image’=‘yunhanwu/saeforhealth’ & Status =
+      ‘Running’.
+    - Under ‘Actions’ click ‘Stop’